curlsli/webpack-book/docs/en/developing/01_getting_started.md

 It's possible to get a more controlled environment by using a solution such as [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is valuable in a team: each developer can have the same environment that is usually close to production.

-T> The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
+> The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).

-{pagebreak}

 ## Setting Up the Project